rq-Chen/MINDy_rfMRI_stable/README.md

 Chen, R., Singh, M., Braver, T. S., & Ching, S. (2024).
 Dynamical models reveal anatomically reliable attractor landscapes embedded in resting state brain networks. bioRxiv. https://doi.org/10.1101/2024.01.15.575745

 For simplicity, we include some functions from other packages in this repo.
 Please note that they might be covered by different licenses.
-In particular, we include `MINDy_Base_v1.0` from [singhmf/MINDy](https://github.com/singhmf/MINDy) (and modified it a little bit) and `ft_cifti` (`cifti-matlab-master`) from [Washington-University/cifti-matlab](https://github.com/Washington-University/cifti-matlab).
+In particular, we include `MINDy_Base_v1.0` from [singhmf/MINDy](https://github.com/singhmf/MINDy) (and modified it a little bit), `ft_cifti` (`cifti-matlab-master`) from [Washington-University/cifti-matlab](https://github.com/Washington-University/cifti-matlab), and part of `dFCwalk` from [FunDyn/dFCwalk](https://github.com/FunDyn/dFCwalk).

+The scripts were tested using MATLAB R2022b under Windows and Linux.
+One Supplementary Figure requires `R` and the package `wrsk` for robust K-means clustering.

 ## Pipeline